Generic Name: oxycodone hydrochloride

 Labor and Delivery

+Oxycodone Hydrochloride Oral Solution, USP is not recommended for use in women during or immediately prior to labor.
 Opioids cross the placenta and may produce respiratory depression and psycho-physiologic effects in neonates.
-Oxycodone hydrochloride is not recommended for use in women during and immediately prior to labor.
 Occasionally, opioid analgesics may prolong labor through actions which temporarily reduce the strength, duration and frequency of uterine contractions.
-However this effect is not consistent and may be offset by an increased rate of cervical dilatation, which tends to shorten labor.
-Closely observe neonates whose mothers received opioid analgesics during labor for signs of respiratory depression.
-Have a specific opioid antagonist, such as naloxone or nalmefene, available for reversal of opioid-induced respiratory depression in the neonate.
+Neonates, whose mothers received opioid analgesics during labor, should be observed closely for signs of respiratory depression.
+A specific narcotic antagonist, naloxone, should be available for reversal of narcotic-induced respiratory depression in the neonate.

 Low levels of oxycodone have been detected in maternal milk.
 The amount of oxycodone hydrochloride delivered to the infant depends on the plasma concentration of the mother, the amount of milk ingested by the infant, and the extent of first-pass metabolism.
 Because of the potential for serious adverse reactions in nursing infants from oxycodone hydrochloride including respiratory depression, sedation and possibly withdrawal symptoms, upon cessation of oxycodone hydrochloride administration to the mother, decide whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.